eficode-academy/istio-katas/008-observe-network-delays.md

 backends.
 So the application developer does **not** know or worry about a distributed tracing backend.

-Istio supports a number of tracing backend, Zipkin, Jaeger, Lightstep, and Datadog.
-We will be using [Jaeger](https://istio.io/latest/docs/tasks/observability/distributed-tracing/jaeger/) as the backend for this exercise.
+Istio supports a number of tracing backends but we will be using [Jaeger](https://istio.io/latest/docs/tasks/observability/distributed-tracing/jaeger/) as the backend for this exercise.